pexApred/ORM-Challenge-e-commerce_back_end/README.md

 2. Navigate to the project directory using the command line.
 3. Run the command "npm install" to install all necessary dependencies.
 4. Create an envireonment variable file '.env' in the root directory and add a database name, MySQL username, and MySQL password to it.
-5. Run 'npm run seed' to create and seed the database.
+5. Run 'source db/schema.sql' and 'npm run seed' to create and seed the database.
 6. Run 'npm start' to start the server and sync the Sequelize models to the MySQL database.
+7. You can then use a tool like Insomnia to test the API Routes.

 ## Usage